Detecting asset price bubbles using deep learning: Introduction

 The paper is structured as follows.
 Section \ref{sec:theoretical} is devoted to the theoretical foundation of our approach.
-In particular, in Section \ref{sec:theoreticallocalvolatility} we describe the setting and give results about the strict local martingale property of local volatility models, whereas in Section \ref{sec:options} we introduce call option pricing in presence of financial asset bubbles.
-Finally, in Section \ref{sec:neuralapprox} we prove existence of the test function $F$ and of its neural network approximation.
+In particular, \black{in Section \ref{sec:bubbles} we briefly recall the martingale theory of asset price bubbles,} in Section \ref{sec:options} we introduce call option pricing in presence of financial asset bubbles, and in \ref{sec:neuralapprox} we prove existence of the test function $F$ and of its neural network approximation when $\alpha<1$, when the asset price is given by a continuous and positive stochastic process.
+On the other hand, in Section \ref{sec:localvolatilitymodels} we focus on local volatility models to cover the general case $\alpha \in [0,1]$: in Section \ref{sec:strictlocalvol} we provide sufficient and necessary conditions for the strict local martingale property of local volatility models, whereas in Section \ref{sec:neuralapproxlocal} we give results analogous to the ones in Section \ref{sec:neuralapprox} under this new setting.

 In Section \ref{sec:numexperiments} we test the performance of our methodology via numerical experiments.
-Specifically, in Section \ref{sec:localvol} we both feed and test the network within local volatility models, with different, randomly chosen parameters, whereas in Section \ref{sec:stochvol} we feed the network with data coming from stochastic volatility models and test it with local volatility models, and vice-versa.
-In Section \ref{sec:marketdata} we apply our approach to the analysis of three stocks that have been claimed to be affected by a bubble in recent years, namely Nvidia, Apple and Tesla.
+Specifically, \black{we introduce our methodology in Section \ref{sec:nummethodology} and} in Section \ref{sec:localvol} we both feed and test the network within local volatility models, with different, randomly chosen parameters, whereas in Section \ref{sec:stochvol} we feed the network with data coming from stochastic volatility models and test it with local volatility models, and vice-versa. \black{In Section \ref{sec:netarch} we comment on the choice of the network architecture}.
+In Section \ref{sec:marketdata} we apply our approach to the analysis of \black{four} stocks that have been claimed to be affected by a bubble in recent years, namely Nvidia, \black{Meta, GameStop and} Tesla.
 In Section \ref{sec:conclusions} we present some conclusions.